GrigoreDenis/Custom_Port_Scanner_ATM/README.md

 STEALTH SCANNING – NULL, FIN, X-MAS.

 One of the more common and popular port scanning techniques is the TCP half-open port scan, sometimes referred to as an SYN scan.
 It's a fast and sneaky scan that tries to find potential open ports on the target computer.
 SYN packets request a response from a computer, and an ACK packet is a response

+type of tcp scan
+# -1 not defined
+# 0 use half-connect TCP scan
+# 1 use full-connect TCP scan
+# 2 use UDP scan
+# 3 use Stealth scan